5 Fundraising Must-Haves For In-Person Events

-If your nonprofit is thinking about an in-person event, the 2022 Fundraising Event Experience Report has you covered.
+If your nonprofit is thinking about hosting a live event, our 2022 Fundraising Event Experience Report has you covered.
 We pinpoint the specific event elements that motivate donors to attend an event in person, even when they have the option to attend virtually.

-Below, we’ll summarize five things your in-person attendees want to see at your fundraising events, including examples of how Classy Live helps nonprofits bring these events to life.
+Below, we’ll summarize five things your attendees want to see at your in- person events, including examples of how Classy Live helps nonprofits bring these events to life.
 We gathered these top tips directly from a survey of 1,000 fundraising event attendees who shared their preferences and what drove them to personally attend in-person events.

 1. Easy Registration and Check-In

-Your event fundraising success always starts with registration.
+Your event fundraising success always starts with registration, which can easily be achieved with the use of Classy’s event registration software for nonprofits.
 Over 92% of both in-person and virtual fundraising event attendees report that they’re likely to donate during the event in addition to any registration costs.
 That’s why it’s even more important to give them a strong first impression of your giving experience at registration.

 A robust fundraising event platform can support you with registration and check-in through features such as: